Getting Pregnant Abroad: A True Account

-Being pregnant is a breeze, you get to put your feet up all day long while people fuss around you.
+Getting pregnant abroad is a breeze, you get to put your feet up all day long while people fuss around you.
 You get that magical glow on your skin, your hair and your aura in general.
 Your clothes look amazing and life couldn’t be better.
 Well that’s the dream anyway!

 Being pregnant for me goes a little more like this.
 Sick months 0-3, months 3-6 feel like I’m an awkward oblong come circle shape, months 6-9 sick, tired and grouchy.
 If you are one of these women who the first scenario fits, then more power to you!
 Salute!

-I wanted yoghurt (a particular brand), chocolate, Cadbury's wholenut and lots of it which is way too expensive here.
-I wanted Burger King oh, I really wanted Burger King but I couldn't have it.
-Regular burgers just wouldnt do the trick it had to be specifically from burger king.
+Regular burgers just wouldn’t do the trick it had to be specifically from burger king.
 Don’t ask me why, ask the baby… so mangoes it was.

 When mango season finished I cried, literally full on tears.
 I sent my husband to every single mango seller that I could think of just to check if they might possibly have some.
 No luck, I cried and to be fair he almost cried too after having driven around for so many miles looking for mangoes.

 So you can imagine my utter relief when I then found Sarah Major of Craddle Care in Spintex.
-She was awesome, she completely alleviated all the fears that I had for giving birth in Ghana.
-She literally ticked every single box that I secretly had in my head and so we were on track for mission “Give Birth In Ghana".
+She was awesome!
+She completely alleviated all the fears that I had for giving birth in Ghana.
+She literally ticked every single box that I secretly had in my head and so we were on track for mission “Give Birth Abroad”.

 I tried everything with the midwife to raise my iron levels.
 We tried liquid iron, iron in drinks, in food, in cocoa everything to no avail and it was a real concern because when your iron levels are low you have more chance of bleeding out after giving birth.
 It was not a fun time for me at all.